-I stumbled across this recipe a while back on the Wild Fermentation facebook page and couldn't believe my luck that I had found a way to combine my two loves: fermenting food and eating garlic!
+I stumbled across this recipe a while back on the Wild Fermentation facebook page and couldn't believe my luck that I had found a way to combine two of my loves: fermenting food and eating garlic!
 But as you'll read, this recipe has certainly taught me a few valuable lessons when fermenting foods.

 Now, we eat A LOT of garlic!
 Luckily, we also grow A LOT of garlic!
-Once we've harvested and hung our garlic to cure we then reserve the best heads for next years planting.
+Once we've harvested and hung our garlic to cure, we then reserve the best heads for next years planting.
 And then it's fun in the kitchen making this fermented honey garlic.

 When I first made this recipe I set about eagerly peeling over 100 fresh garlic cloves and popped them into jars with raw honey.
 What happened over the next few weeks absolutely amazed me.
 The jars within two days begun to bubble and overflow, woops.....I didn't leave enough room at the top of my jars for the natural expansion.
 The honey drizzling out made a real sticky mess but this settled after 5 days and I didn't lose too much of the total amount.